EdBeese/ons_postcode_extractor/README.md

 #### Non-Geographic Postcodes
 A number of postcodes exist as non-geographic locations.
 Often, these are things like PO Boxes or postcodes for specific governmental institutions.

-Non-geographic postcodes can be identified by their coordinates, which will have a latitude of either 100 or 99.9999.
+Non-geographic postcodes can be identified within the ONSPD by their coordinates, which will have a latitude of either 100 or 99.9999.

 The app removes all non-geographic postcodes from the output CSV.